Code-Institute-Submissions/redesigned-octo-engine/README.md

 ### Social Footer User Stories

-* As a user I want to click on the 'FaceBook' icon and a new page/tab is opened with the FaceBook login page.
+* As a user I want to see 3 icons ('FaceBook', 'Instagram' and 'Twitter') on the footer of the website across all routes on the website.

   * Example acceptance criteria:
-    * The 'FaceBook' page with a login dialog is shown in a new tab/page

-* As a user I want to click on the 'Instagram' icon and a new page/tab is opened with 'The Monkees' Instagram page.

-  * Example acceptance criteria:
-    * 'The Monkees' Instagram page is shown in a new tab/page

-* As a user I want to click on the 'Twitter' icon and a new page/tab is opened with the Twitter post page with the message prefilled with details about 'The Monkees' website.

-  * Example acceptance criteria:
-    * The 'Twitter' message posting page is shown in a new tab/page
+    * The 'FaceBook', 'Instragram' and 'Twitter' icons are visible on all routes.

 ## Known Issues